-- Press the up or down arrows to increase or decrease the Month, Day, and Year settings. - Press and hold to quickly increase or decrease the date settings. - Press OK or the Back screen button to save the adjustments that were made.
+- Press the up or down arrows to increase or decrease the Month, Day, and Year settings. - Press and hold to quickly increase or decrease the date settings. - Press OK to save the adjustments. - Press the Back or Cancel screen button to cancel the adjustments.